Monte Carlo inference for semiparametric Bayesian regression: Acknowledgements

 \section{Acknowledgements}

-We thank David Ruppert and Surya Tokdar for their helpful comments.
+We thank the associate editor, the associate editor of reproducibility, and two anonymous referees for their constructive comments that substantially improved the quality of the article.
+We also thank David Ruppert and Surya Tokdar for their helpful comments.
 Research (Kowal) was sponsored by the Army Research Office (W911NF-20-1-0184), the National Institute of Environmental Health Sciences of the National Institutes of Health (R01ES028819), and the National Science Foundation (SES-2214726).
 The content, views, and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office, the National Institutes of Health, or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein \fi
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein. \fi